-Getting rid of molar toothache pain depends on an accurate diagnosis and appropriate treatment.
+Relief from molar toothache pain depends on an accurate diagnosis and appropriate treatment.
 A visit to your dentist is typically the first step and usually involves dental x-rays and an examination of the painful area.
-Diagnostic tests include placing ice and maybe heat on the tooth to determine the condition of the dental pulp.
-An abscessed tooth is commonly tender to tapping with a metal dental instrument, according to the American Academy of Family Physicians.
-Probing along the outside of the tooth is important in determining the health of the attachment of the gum to the tooth and bone.
+Diagnostic tests include placing ice and possibly heat on the painful molar to determine the condition of the dental pulp.
+An abscessed tooth is commonly tender to tapping with a metal dental instrument.
+Probing along the outside of the tooth is important to determine the health of the attachment of the gum to the tooth and bone.
 If no dental cause can be identified, referral to a medical doctor is necessary to diagnose the cause of molar pain.

-The treatment for an abscessed tooth is removal of the diseased dental pulp.
-Root canal treatment and tooth extraction both accomplish this goal.
-According to the American Association of Endodontists, root canal treatment in most cases.
+Treatment for molar tooth pain depends on the cause.
+Removal of the dental pulp is necessary for treatment of an infected or abscessed tooth.
+This can be successfully accomplished with root canal treatment in most cases.
 Tooth extraction is another option to remove the diseased dental pulp.
 Pain from a gum infection is usually resolved with periodontal cleaning of the pocket adjacent to the tooth.
 Severe cases of periodontal disease may require oral surgery.
 A cracked tooth can potentially be treated with a tooth band or crown.
-Pain medications and antibiotics may be prescribed for severe pain and swelling from either an abscessed tooth or periodontal abscess.
+Pain medications and antibiotics may be prescribed for severe pain and swelling from an abscessed tooth or periodontal abscess.